-When the planner gets a new goal, it attempts to perform a partial replan from the end of the committed path.
+When the planner gets a new goal from the person tracking module, it attempts to perform a partial replan from the end of the committed path.
 A partial replan is also triggered if a potential collision is detected along the uncommitted path.

-If a partial replan fails, the robot is brought from a halt and a full replan is performed, planning from the halt pose.
+If a partial replan fails, Harlie is brought from a halt and a full replan is performed, planning from the halt pose.
 A full replan is also triggered as an emergency reflex when a potential collision is detected along the committed path.
 A full replan is also done when the robot is at rest and there is no committed path.
 Finally, to improve the performance of planning when the target is near to the robot, a full replan is performed if the target to be tracked moves behind the robot.
-In this case, it is less painful to bring robot to a complete halt than to follow the previous path.
+In this case, it is less painful to bring robot to a complete halt than to follow the previously committed path.

 Goal Generation

 For the purpose of person tracking, special consideration must be given to goal generation.
-Goals are received from the person tracking module’s Kalman filter (discussed in chapter 5.1 ).
+Goals are received from the person tracking module as discussed in chapter 5.1 .
 As-is, these goals are unsuitable for planning.
-It would be impolite for the robot to attempt to plan directly to the goal, because that space is occupied by the person being tracked.
+It would be impolite for the robot to plan directly to the target, because that space is occupied by the person being tracked.
+Thus, goals must be generated that are offset by some distance from the true goal